usha624523/Event-Management-MiniProject/README.md

 # Event-Management-MiniProject
-this is a file structure project on booking event using and retriving info using b-tree
+this is a file structure project on booking event and retriving info using b-tree